23 Traditional Irish Foods to Eat on St. Patrick's Day

 6. Irish Coffee

 Who doesn’t love this soothing beverage for St. Patrick’s Day — or any other day?
 And it couldn’t be easier to make!
 All it takes is a warm pot of coffee, a bottle of fine Irish whiskey and a splash of cream.
 Add sweetener and whipped cream to turn a traditional Irish beverage into an extra-special treat.
+For a fun spin on this classic, check out the recipe for Irish cream cold brew.

 7. Bangers and Mash